lucasvillarinho/nofy/README.md

 > [!WARNING]
 >
-> The API is currently **under development**.
-Expect potential changes and unstable behavior.
+>API is currently under development.
+Expect potential changes and unstable behavior, but it is fully functional and ready for use.

 - **Zero Dependencies**: Lightweight with no external dependencies.
 - **Multi-Service Support**: Send notifications to Slack, Discord, Resend, and more.